bluelm-shopguard/shopguard-chatbot/docs/index.md

 # ShopGuard Chatbot

 Welcome to the ShopGuard Chatbot documentation.
-This website contains comprehensive information about the ShopGuard AI project, a shopping anti-fraud assistant that helps users identify potential shopping scams through AI-powered analysis.
+This website contains comprehensive information about the BlueLM Shopguard project, a shopping anti-fraud assistant that helps users identify potential shopping scams through AI-powered analysis.

 ## About ShopGuard

-ShopGuard AI is designed to help users identify potential shopping scams through:
+BlueLM Shopguard is designed to help users identify potential shopping scams through:

 - Chat-based analysis
 - Image upload and analysis